 What is Segmentation?

 Segmentation is a memory management technique that is used to store a program in the main memory.
-In Segmentation, a process gets divided into variable sized parts known as segments.
+In Segmentation, a process gets divided into variable-sized parts known as segments.
 Segments vary in length, and the length of each segment is intrinsically defined by its purpose in the program.
 Segmentation supports the programmer’s view of memory.
 Now, what is the programmer’s view of memory?
 So, when writing a program, a programmer thinks of it as a main program with a set of methods, procedures, or functions.
-It may also include various global variables, stack, objects and so on.
+It may also include various global variables, stacks, objects, and so on.
 In the same way, in segmentation, the compiler thinks of a program as different segments.
 When a program is compiled, the compiler automatically divides the whole program into segments.
 A compiler might create separate segments for global variables, stacks, code, heap, etc. The information about each segment is stored in a table known as a segment table.

 Advantages of Segmentation

 - Segmentation supports the programmer’s view of memory.

 - The size of the segment table is generally less than the size of the page table.
 Because in paging we need a separate page table for every process.
 And the size of each page table would depend on the number of pages a process has.

 - As programs are loaded and removed from the memory, the free memory space is broken into little pieces known as holes which cause External fragmentation.